srkraut/sigma-docs/docs/module/powerPoint.md

 ## Option 1 - Export as a Video

-From Office 2010 onwards PowerPoint presentations can be exported as Video files which can then be uploaded to Xibo and played using the Video Widget.
+From Office 2010 onwards PowerPoint presentations can be exported as Video files which can then be uploaded to Sigma-DS and played using the Video Widget.

 ## Export PowerPoint file